Japanese PM faces mounting pressure over pandemic response

 “There are no strong candidates to replace him.
 Chances are the current government will drag on despite very weak public support, which would be quite tragic,” he said.

-Reporting by Daniel Leussink, Mari Saito, Chris Gallagher, Kiyoshi Takenaka and Rocky Swift; Editing by Stephen Coates
+Reporting by Daniel Leussink, Mari Saito, Yoshifumi Takemoto, Chris Gallagher, Kiyoshi Takenaka and Rocky Swift; Editing by Stephen Coates and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.